HwayGuo/torch3d/README.md

 [![PyPI](https://img.shields.io/pypi/v/torch3d)](https://pypi.org/project/torch3d)
 [![License](https://img.shields.io/github/license/pqhieu/torch3d)](LICENSE)

+## Why Torch3d?

 Torch3d is a PyTorch library consisting of datasets, model architectures, and common operations for 3D deep learning.
 For 3D domain, there is currently no official support from PyTorch that likes [torchvision](https://github.com/pytorch/vision) for images.
 Torch3d aims to fill this gap by streamlining the prototyping process of deep learning on 3D domain.
-Currently, Torch3d focuses on deep learning methods on 3D point sets.

 ## Installation